 9. Where we store your personal data

-The data that we collect from you will not be transferred to or stored at a destination outside the European Economic Area ("EEA").
+In relation to our UK companies, the data that we collect from you will not be transferred to or stored at a destination outside the European Economic Area ("EEA") unless there are sufficient technical and operational safeguards in place.
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Notice.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our website; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.